waprin/waprin.github.io/_posts/2020-05-12-easy-local-timezones.md

 * **Guess their timezone based on their IP address (not very accurate)**

 However, my friend and former colleague [Chris Broadfoot](https://twitter.com/broady) pointed out there's a better way to accomplish this: Javascript!
+Of course, I'm sure it's possible to do this _all_ in frontend Javacript, but I know Python a lot better and was hoping to leverage Python's datetime libraries to do the heavy lifiting.
+Fortunately, you only need a few lines of Javascript and can then let the server do the rest of the work.

-Basically, any timezone you serve as part of your web page should not be delivered initially, but behind an AJAX call.
+However, If you have a favorite Javascript library to accomplish this, let me know on [Twitter](https://twitter.com/waprin_io).

-Before you make this AJAX call, you use Javacsript to get the user's timezone or UTC offset, add that as a parameter to the call, and then the server can use that to provide the local timezone.
+Any timezone you serve as part of your web page should not be delivered initially, but instead be served by an AJAX call.

-Of course, I'm sure it's possible to do this _all_ in frontend Javacript.
-However, I personally know Python better than Javascript, and I know it has great timezone libraries, so for me it was easier to have the Python server do it on the AJAX request.
-If you have a favorite Javascript library to accomplish this, let me know on [Twitter](https://twitter.com/waprin_io).
+Before you make this AJAX call, you use Javascript to get the user's timezone or UTC offset, add that as a parameter to the call, and then the server can use that to provide the local timezone.

 # First, get the user's timezone